4ms/stm32mp1-baremetal/examples/hal_lib/README.md

 The startup code calls SystemInit, which initializes the MMU by enabling the caches for the instruction and data memory.
 Without the MMU, the Cortex-A7 runs incredibly slow (comparable to a 20MHz ATTINY chip, except with half a gigabyte of RAM).

-This project was designed using a MYIR STM32MP1 board, but any STM32MP157-based board with header pins for UART4 exposed and maybe some LEDs to blink will suffice.
+This project was designed using a MYIR STM32MP1 board, and works without modification on the STM32MP1 Discovery board.
+Any STM32MP157-based board with header pins for UART4 exposed and maybe some LEDs to blink will suffice.
 LED port and pins are defined in main.h.

 To use, first make sure u-boot is installed on an SD-card, as usual (see README in the project root directory).